rkist/server-memory/README.md

 ## API

 ### Tools

+**All tools now require a `projectIdentifier` argument (string) as the first part of their input.
+This identifier (e.g., the project's name or a unique ID like its path) is used to create/access a dedicated memory store for that project.
+By default, project memories are stored in subdirectories under `~/.mcp_server_memory_by_project/`.
+This base path can be changed by setting the `MCP_BASE_MEMORY_DIR` environment variable.**

 - **create_entities**
-  - Create multiple new entities in the knowledge graph
+  - Create multiple new entities in the knowledge graph for the specified project.
+  - Input:
+    - `projectIdentifier` (string)
-  - Input: `entities` (array of objects)
+    - `entities` (array of objects)
     - Each object contains:
       - `name` (string): Entity identifier
       - `entityType` (string): Type classification